-The etymology of Minnow comes from my Korean name, Minho (민호), which is what most people called me growing up.
-That is, until 7th grade, when a bully of sorts came up to me and changed my name forever.
+It comes from my Korean name Minho (민호), which is what my close friends and family called me growing up.
+That is until 7th grade, when Jason a friend’s older brother, and a bully of sorts, changed my name forever.

 His eyes widened, proud of his idea and shouted, “Yeah you’re Minnow!
 Like the fish!
 A little minnow!”

-I didn’t embrace my name until I was a junior in high school.
-I started to go around and play music in front of people, and David Park was too common to be a stage name.
-Minnow was perfect.
-People I met afterwards didn’t even know my last name.
+It wasn’t until junior in high school, when I started to perform music in front of people, I started to embrace my name.
+David Park was too common and lame to be a stage name.
+Minnow was catchy and unique.
+People who came to see me, remembered me for my name.
+And soon I didn’t even need my last name.
 Like Bono or Madonna, I just became Minnow.

-There’s a certain type of fish, called anadromous fish, that migrate from the ocean to freshwater in order to reproduce.
-At times, they may even have to leap out of the water, jumping over rapids to keep going upstream.
-The distance can be hundreds of miles.
+There’s a certain type of fish, called anadromous fish, that migrate from the ocean into freshwater to reproduce.
+These fish prepare their whole lives for this journey.
+They get into peak physical condition to travel hundreds of miles back to the river.
+At times they have to leap out of the water and jumping over rapids to keep going upstream.

-These fish prepare all their lives for this arduous journey.
-When they finally reach their destination, they spawn new life and die soon afterwards.
-They fulfill the circle of life, their hero’s journey, returning to where they began.
+When they finally reach their destination they spawn new life and die soon afterwards, fulfilling the circle of life, their hero’s journey, and returning to where they began.
 But their death means more than simply laying eggs for the next generation.

-For example, anadromous fish like salmon are called a keystone species: one whose “impact they have on other life is greater than would be expected in relation to their biomass.”
+Anadromous fish, like salmon, are called a keystone species: one whose “impact they have on other life is greater than would be expected in relation to their biomass.”
 When they die, all the nutrients left in their bodies get passed from the ocean to wildlife and woodlands nurturing every species in the area.

-As creatives, we’re constantly swimming upstream.
-The rapids washing over us have been called self doubt, the imposter syndrome, and the Resistance.
-They are cascading voices that shame us, call us frauds, all of them trying to stop us from spawning our art.
+That work can at times feel like we’re swimming upstream.
+Rapids of self doubt, the imposter syndrome, and the Resistance continually wash over us.
+There are cascading voices that try to shame us, call us out on our insecurities, and try to prevent us from sharing our art.

-But when we are able to endure and create the courageous and generous work we are called to do, the effects reach far beyond us.
-The nutrients of empathy, belonging, and connection are transferred downstream to all who encounter our work.
+But if we can nurture our creative practice and share it with the world, it can have effects that reach far beyond us.
+The nutrients of empathy, belonging, and connection are transferred downstream to all who encounter our art.